dukecomeback/pal4nal.pl/README.md

 How does pal4nal.pl do it?
   1)readin protein alignment and corresponding CDS sequence
-  2)align each protein alignment with its corresponding CDS sequence using genewise
+  2)align each protein with its corresponding CDS sequence using genewise
-  3)return the CDS sequence according to the genewise alignemnt
+  3)retrieve the CDS sequence according to the genewise alignemnt for each protein in the alignment

 At last:
   Bugs may exist, I would be very appreciated if you could let me know.